 - Technology: Try everything out and make sure you can operate it without difficulty;

-- Technology use and abuse;
+- Technology use by students (when permissible and under what conditions),

 You may find you need to lecture often in a large class but plan lectures carefully.
 If lectures are done well, students will remain engaged.

 - Do not read from prepared notes or from text on the screen;

 - Use PowerPoint/Keynote screens that support what you say with multimedia rather than bulleted text;

 - Do not include all of the information on the slides;

 - Use a remote mouse to allow movement about the room;

 - Invite discussion and questions utilizing open-ended questions (“What questions do you have?”) or use polling features available.

 Planning even small activities to engage students in the classroom can break up the lecture and stimulate students.
 See CETL’s page on active learning for ideas.
 Studies suggest small-group activities promote student mastery of material and enhance critical thinking, while providing the instructor with immediate feedback on student comprehension.
 (Cooper and Robinson, 2001)